-Figure 2-1: Percentages of total transmission equipment outage requests scheduled using the long-term process; monthly and year to date, 2015.
-6 Figure 2-2: Percentages of the total transmission equipment outage requests scheduled more than 90-days before the planned outage date; monthly and year to date, 2015.
-7 Figure 2-3: Percentages of the total planned transmission equipment outages coordinated in 2015; monthly and year to date.
-8 Figure 2-4: 2015 monthly and year-to-date percentages for the total outage requests for >200 kV lines for >5 days, excluding all forced and emergency outage requests, submitted 30 days or more before the scheduled outage date, and a comparison with the total for 2014.
-9 Figure 2-5: 2015 monthly and year-to-date percentages of total transmission outages that could affect a generator that the ISO communicated to the generators within 30 days of receiving the outage request.
-10 Figure 3-1: Requests submitted for transmission equipment outages for beginning in 2015, by category.
-16 Figure 3-2: Transmission equipment outages planned to start in each month in 2015 compared with monthly peak load 17 Figure 3-3: Transmission equipment outages planned to start in each month in 2014 compared with monthly peak load 17 Figure 3-4: Transmission equipment outages planned to start in each month in 2013 compared with monthly peak load 18 Figure 3-5: Transmission equipment outages planned to start in each month in 2012 compared with monthly peak load 18 Figure 3-6: Reasons for unplanned transmission equipment outages in 2015.
-19 Figure 3-7: Reasons for cancelled transmission equipment outages in 2015 19 Tables Table 3-1 Requests for Transmission Equipment Outages in New England that Began in 2012, 2013, 2014, and 2015 14 Table 3-2 Transmission Owner Requests for Transmission Equipment Outages in New England that Began in 2012, 2013, 2014, and 2015 15
+Figure 2-1: Percentages of total transmission equipment outage requests scheduled using the long-term process in 2018.
+6 Figure 2-2: Percentages of the total transmission equipment outage requests scheduled more than 90 days before the planned outage date in 2018.
+7 Figure 2-3: Percentages of the total planned transmission equipment outages coordinated in 2018 8 Figure 2-4: Percentage of cancelled outages in 2018 cancelled before the 10 a.m. goal.
+9 Figure 2-5: Total outage requests for >200 kV lines for at least five days, excluding all forced and emergency outage requests, submitted 30 days or more before the scheduled outage date in 2018.
+9 Figure 3-1: Requests submitted for transmission equipment outages beginning in 2018, by category 15 Figure 3-2: Transmission equipment outages planned to start in each month in 2018 compared with monthly peak demand.
+16 Figure 3-3: Reasons for unplanned transmission equipment outages in 2018.
+16 Figure 3-4: Reasons for cancelled transmission equipment outages in 2018.
+17